pycontw/pycon-etl/README.md

 ### Local environment Docker(windows)
 > Do not use Windows Powershell, please use Comman Prompt instead.

-> Find @davidtnfsh if you don't have those secrets
+> Find @davidtnfsh if you don't have those secrets.

 > **⚠ WARNING: About .env**
 > Please don't use the .env for local development, or it might screw up the production tables.